smousavi05/STEAD/README.md

 You can get the metadata in a separate CSV file from here: https://dl.orangedox.com/8QFWnBsbolsCmtcoMG

-Note: all the metadata associated with each waveform are aslo available in the hdf5 file as attributes.
+Note: all the metadata associated with each waveform are aslo available in the hdf5 file (as attributes) as well.